Interest Rates: The basics

 This table is for informational purposes only.

-For more information see Ancoria Bank’s Rates Definitions: Effective as of 24/02/2020 / Effective before 24/02/2020 and Personal Banking Interest Rates.
+For more information see Ancoria Bank’s Base Rates and Rates Definitions: Effective as of 24/02/2020 / Effective before 24/02/2020 and Personal Banking Interest Rates.